jeff-bruemmer/Principles-of-Documentation/README.md

 ## Encourage behavior.

-It’s not enough to educate your audience; documentation should center on helping the reader accomplish their goal.
+It’s not enough to educate your audience; documentation should center on helping readers accomplish their goals.

 ## Frontload the payload.